 3.5.2.
 Climate, health and conservation

 Climate change interacts in new and complex ways with human health and the natural world.
 Some of these interactions pose increased risks to human health that society still needs to better understand (e.g. changing patterns of disease spread), while others pose risks that we are already equipped to address (e.g. mitigation of urban heat-island effects through Nature-based Solutions).
 IUCN will examine and map these interactions through science-based assessments, and work to identify interventions that can maximise co-benefits and minimise adverse outcomes for people and nature.
 It will also examine the health implications of climate change responses as they relate to nature.
+[Furthermore, involvement of IUCN members will be crucial to address these health- and biodiversity-related issues at] [the upcoming COP26 to the UNFCCC and COP15 to the CBD, and later on.] [at different high-level meetings in the years to come.]

 Impacts and implications of COVID-19 on Enablers